GeneralYouri/project-euler/src/34/README.md

 The solution originally stringified numbers to separate out their individual digits.
 This proved to be the biggest slowdown in the entire algorithm, so this has since been rewritten.
 Now digits are split off one by one using simple maths, resulting in about 5x faster runtimes.

-The problem description doesn't leave much room for generalisation, so this solution doesn't accept any input.